Félix Hernández: Personal life

-Hernández and his wife have a son and daughter and the family resides in Clyde Hill, Washington.
+Hernández and his wife have two children.
+They reside in Clyde Hill, Washington.
 His relatives call him by his middle name, Abraham.
-Hernandez's older brother, Moises spent 12 seasons pitching in Minor League Baseball in various organizations, including the Mariners.
+Hernandez's older brother, Moises, spent 12 seasons pitching in Minor League Baseball in various organizations, including the Mariners.

 Hernández has two dogs, King and Oreo, and he is a spokesman for the Seattle King County Humane Society.
-Hernández is also the Seattle Mariners Ambassador for the Pepsi Refresh Project, raising money for the Washington State Coalition Against Domestic Violence.
+Hernández was also the Mariners Ambassador for the Pepsi Refresh Project, raising money for the Washington State Coalition Against Domestic Violence.

-In September 2018, Hernández became naturalized as a United States citizen.
+In September 2018, Hernández became a naturalized United States citizen.

-Hernández was inducted into the Seattle Mariners Hall of Fame on August 12, 2023, and also made the first ceremonial pitch of Game 3 of the 2022 ALDS against the Houston Astros.